epfl-ada/ada-2021-project-adagang/README.md

-# Proposed timeline from P2 to the final deliverable
+# Initial proposed timeline from P2 to the final deliverable

 By Friday November 19: Complete (a) in Methods.
 Complete (b) in Methods for the Quotebank dataset with final cleaned version.